Columbia ISA

 Automatic volume leveling: This feature will reduce the difference in volume levels, especially between TV programs and their commercials, which tend to be much louder.

 VESA mount holes: Many people now hang their flat-panel TVs on the wall, and they often do the job themselves instead of hiring someone.
-Most wall mounts are designed to match the standard VESA hole patterns, so you may find it easier to mount a flat-panel TV that offers one or more of these standardized patterns on its rear.
+Most wall mounts are designed to match the standard VESA hole patterns, so you may find it easier to mount a flat-panel TV that offers one or more of these standardized hole patterns on its rear panel.

 Now you know what features to look for in a HDTV.
 The decision is difficult as the choices are many and the cost, although getting less, is still a chunck of change.
 Remember you need a High-Definition source (HD cable, HD satellite, Bluray, broadcast HDTV) in order to get HD resolution on your screen.